Powered Now, UK Field Service Management App looks at the Penalties for failing to file MTD for VAT returns.

 So, there is a two- step process while it is a single step when installers do things entirely for themselves.

 MTD requires at least one system and there are really only three ways of complying with the law:

-Run a system under your control that enables you to capture all the information you need for a VAT return and submit it to MTD from your system.
+Run a system under your control that enables you to capture all the information you need for HMRC returns and submit it to MTD from your system.